 - may include those who are taking a break from their studies, so long as the break has not exceeded 3 consecutive years.

-- can span a full range of possibilities.
-Previous startups in The Hub have manufactured car wax, converted organic waste to biodegradable plastic, provided food delivery, built freelance businesses, programmed apps, and a great range of other ideas.
+- can span a full range of possibilities; previous startups in The Hub have manufactured car wax, converted organic waste to biodegradable plastic, provided food delivery, offered freelance creative services, programmed apps, and a great range of other ideas.

-- may be either "for profit" or "not for profit" but they must be ideas that want to launch a idea as either a product or service of some kind.
+- may be either "for profit" or "not for profit" but must present a commitment to launch a business idea - product or service - within 12 to 18 months.

 - may be either "scalable" or "sustainable" to qualify for support.